1. How low is low?

 8. Who regulates LEO?

 In a sense, no one.
 But satellite operators have to get approval for their launch and orbit plans from national communications regulators, and anyone planning to sell services to the U.S. needs to go before the Federal Communications Commission.
 The International Telecommunication Union coordinates the allocation of frequencies for communications.

 9. Is there room up there for all these satellites?

-No one knows how close existing satellites are to triggering the Kessler Effect -- named after NASA scientist Donald Kessler, who raised the possibility that if space becomes too crowded, there will be collisions that create more debris and more collisions.
-The U.S. Air Force is developing a ground based radar system known as the Space Fence that’s meant to track satellites and debris; in September, the European Space Agency moved a space probe after being warned it could come too close to a Starlink satellite.
+No one knows how close existing satellites are to triggering the Kessler Effect -- named after NASA scientist Donald Kessler, who raised the possibility that if space becomes too crowded, there will be collisions that trigger a catastrophic chain reaction of debris, causing yet more collisions.
+The U.S. Air Force is developing a ground based radar system known as the Space Fence that’s meant to track satellites and debris; in September 2019, the European Space Agency moved a space probe after being warned it could come too close to a Starlink satellite.
 Another worry is that a more crowded sky will ruin the view.
 Astronomers complained after the SpaceX launch about sunlight they suspected was reflecting off the satellites, and Musk has asked his team to make them less reflective.

 (An earlier version of this story corrected number of Iridium satellites currently in orbit in fourth answer.)

 For more articles like this, please visit us at bloomberg.com